 Learner name: Learner declaration of authenticity of unit: EYSP 5 PIN: I declare that the work presented for this unit is entirely my own work.
 Learner signature: Centre no: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYSP 5 I confirm that the learner has met the requirements for all assessment criteria, demonstrating knowledge and skills for this unit.
-Assessor signature: Date: ng the learner has a personalised and secure login
+Assessor signature: Date: For e-portfolio a signature is not required, providi ng the learner has a personalised and secure login.